Independence Park (Jamaica): Olympic sized swimming and diving pools

 1962 Central American and Caribbean Games.
 The main swimming pool was modified to accommodate the 1966 British Empire and Commonwealth Games which required that distances be in yards as opposed to metres.
 It currently seats 8,500.

 The National Arena

-The National Arena was built to host the Weightlifting and Wrestling events of the 1966 British Empire and Commonwealth Games.
+The National Arena was built to host the Weightlifting and Wrestling, badminton events of the 1966 British Empire and Commonwealth Games.
 It holds 6,000 people and was opened in 1963.

-It is now used for a wide range of activities including sports tournaments (netball, table tennis, etc.), trade exhibitions, flower shows, the National Festival song and costume competitions and state funerals.
-Bob Marley and the Wailers performed there in '75.
+It is now used for a wide range of activities including sports tournaments (badminton, netball, table tennis, etc.), trade exhibitions, flower shows, the National Festival song and costume competitions and state funerals.
+Bob Marley and the Wailers performed there in 1975.
 The 1982 Youth Consciousness Festival hosted Bunny Wailer, Peter Tosh, and Jimmy Cliff.

 The National Indoor Sports Complex (NISC)

 The National Indoor Sports Complex was built adjacent to the National Arena to host the 2003 IFNA Netball World Championships.
 It holds 6,000 people and opened in 2002.
 It also is used to host events such as parties, fashion shows as well as other sports such as basketball.